andy-byers/mewjson/README.md

 ## Caveats
 + Only supports SAX-style (callback-based) parsing
-+ Parser uses dynamic memory
++ Parser uses dynamic memory, usually about equal to the size of the input
 + Real number parsing is very slow (uses `strtod()`)

 ## API